Interlisp/Interlisp.github.io/content/en/software/using-medley/_index.md

 type: docs
 ---

-We have a variety of documentation available for anyone interested in using Interlisp.
+Whether you're just getting started or refreshing your knowledge of Interlisp, we have a variety of documentation to help you along.

-For general information to get you started, go to [The Basics of Interlisp]({{< ref "Using.md" >}}).
+You can find general information for new users at [The Basics of Interlisp]({{< ref "Using.md" >}}).

-For Medley orientation and tips, go to [Using Medley](/software/using).
+For Medley orientation and tips, go to [Using Medley](./medley).

-The following links provide access to PDF files containing Interlisp documentation.
+The following links lead to PDF files containing Interlisp documentation.

 ### Unsorted documentation content